 How to cook asparagus

-Asparagus is so easy to cook and there are a variety of ways to prepare it.
+Asparagus is so easy to cook and there are various ways to prepare it.

 When it is grilled or roasted, asparagus will have an earthy and slightly sweet flavor.
-When it is steamed or sauteed, it has a softer texture and a more mellow flavor.
+When it is steamed or sautéed, it has a softer texture and a more mellow flavor.
+Experiment with various cooking methods to discover your preferred preparation.

 Roasted asparagus